 There are 2 tiers to VOA’s internal complaints procedure.
-If you wish to make a formal complaint a Complaints Investigation Manager will deal with your complaint at tier 1.
-If your complaint cannot be resolved at tier 1, you can ask for it to be reviewed at tier 2.
+If you wish to make a formal complaint a Complaints Investigation Manager will deal with your complaint at tier one.
+If your complaint cannot be resolved at tier onw, you can ask for it to be reviewed at tier two.

-Tier One: A Complaints Investigation Manager will deal with your complaint.
-You can find out how to contact the relevant person:
+Tier one: a Complaints Investigation Manager will deal with your complaint.
+You can find out how to contact the relevant person by telephone on:

 Telephone (England) 03000 501501